ColasDroin/collider_check/README.md

-# Collider Check Module
+# Collider Check Package

+## Overview

-A small module that provides a few functions to check the observables in a collider, provided as a json file.
-Useful for debugging purposes after tracking.
+A small package that provides functions to check the observables in a collider, using a collider built with [Xsuite](https://github.com/xsuite) as input (must be a json file).
+Very useful for debugging purposes before/after tracking, and used as a backend of the [simulation dashboard](https://github.com/ColasDroin/simulation-dashboard).